CinnamonGrossCrunch/vibeshift.me/scripts/GMAIL_DISPATCHER_SETUP.md

 - **Token expiration**: GitHub PATs can expire - monitor and renew
 - **Gmail quotas**: Google Apps Script has daily quotas for Gmail API calls
 - **Existing functionality**: This setup is completely separate from your Mailchimp scraping
+- **Images**: Inline Gmail images (cid: references) are automatically removed as they can't be displayed outside Gmail